All skills are learned, and the method of learning is key to the degree of success.

 Reasoned actions contrast with rote actions, where we repeat what has worked in the past (a.k.a. "custom" or "tradition").
 Principled actions can be generalized and applied to new situations – innovation.
 Rote actions do not provide any opportunity for change – i.e., stagnation vs. growth and improvement.

 A classic example of this kind of learning would be serving as an apprentice to a blacksmith a thousand years ago.
 Little different is “coming up through the ranks” – implicit learning of what is required for job success, with little or no explicit training.

 The third possibility is a lack of learning, and the lack of the transmittal and retention of knowledge from one generation to the next.
 This lack occurs when the prior, more learned generation does not value passing on its knowledge to the next.

-All three are possible in the world in general, or in a specific IT department.
+All three are possible in the world in general, or in any specific subject.

 (a) the decline and fall of the Roman civilization after 250 A.D.
 Knowledge was not being retained and passed along, the form of government regressed (from a republic to a dictatorship to a religious monarchy), population could not be supported, and the general standard of living fell from a high-point that would not again be achieved for more than 1200 years.

 (b) the decline of Arab-Persian culture (versus its prior innovations in algebra, astronomy, medicine, etc.) since 1000 A.D.

 In both cases, the result was an ensuing Dark Age, with a return to barbarism and subsistence-level survival.